ShimmerEngineering/Shimmer-C-API/ShimmerBLE/README.md

 ## Current Limitations
 ### Verisense Pairing Key
-When using the verisense device you will require pairing the device manually, please get in touch with us to obtain said pairing key.
-On our road map we plan to release a version of the device which uses a default pairing key.
+When using the verisense device you will require knowing what the pairing key is and updating the [code](https://github.com/ShimmerEngineering/Shimmer-C-API/blob/VCBA-96/ShimmerBLE/VerisenseBLEDemoApp/VerisenseBLEDemoApp/VerisenseBLEDemoApp/VerisenseBLEDemoApp/Advance/VerisenseBLEPairingKeyGenerator.cs) to use said key.
+Typically you will be allowed to specify whether you want to use the default passkey of 123456 on purchase.
+Should you have any inquiries contact support.

 ### Android
 - requires the use of VS 2019 we've had compatibility issues with VS 2022